 Divorce can have a huge personal and financial impact on both parties.
 In Washington, spousal maintenance (alimony) is sometimes offered to ease the financial strains of divorce for the less-moneyed spouse.
 Spousal maintenance can either be temporary or long-term.
 If you are seeking spousal maintenance or if you believe that you will be required to pay it, you should ensure that your financial interests are protected.

-At the Law Office of Magnuson Lowell P.S., we represent clients in Redmond, Bellevue and the surrounding areas who are seeking or who may be required to pay alimony.
+At the Law Office of Magnuson Lowell P.S., we represent clients in Redmond, Bellevue and the surrounding areas who are seeking or who may be required to pay alimony in divorce.
 To find out more about how alimony is calculated in Washington, contact us today.

 There are a number of factors considered by the court when determining spousal maintenance following divorce.
 It must first be established that the paying spouse has the ability to pay alimony, and that the less-moneyed spouse is in need of financial support post-divorce.
 Then, the amount of alimony awarded will depend on a number of factors: